-Section 105 of the Water and Sewerage Services (NI) Order 2006: In some circumstances the company does not have a duty to provide customers with a constant supply of water under pressure (usually because the properties cannot be supplied by gravity from an existing service reservoir).
-If such properties receive a level of service below the reference level they must be included in lines 2, 3 and 4a, unless exclusions apply, when they should be included in line 4 of the reported DG2 figures.
+Article 105 of the Water and Sewerage Services (NI) Order 2006: In some circumstances the company does not have a duty to provide customers with a constant supply of water under pressure (usually because the properties cannot be supplied by gravity from an existing service reservoir).
+If such properties receive a level of service below the reference level they must be included in lines 2, 3 and 4a, unless allowable exclusions apply (i.e. properties within 7.5m or 15m of the service reservoirs do not represent allowable exclusions), when they should be included in line 4 of the reported DG2 figures.
 The company should confirm if it has done this in its commentary stating the number of properties affected and identify the number of properties included in each line.